DanjelPiDev/UE5_ModularLightSystem/README.md

 ## Project Status

 This project is actively developed.
-The core system is fully functional and stable.
+The core system is functional and stable.
 Contributions, feedback and suggestions are welcome!

 ---